yjpictures/license-mate/README.md

     driver: bridge
 ```

-3. Customize the `.env` file based on your needs.
+3. Customize the environment variables based on your needs.

 4. Run `docker compose up` in your server to pull the image and run it into a container.